Day 1 – Lisbon

 Walk the narrow cobblestone streets during the peaceful early morning when the weather is still refreshing, and streets are still empty.
 Cascais is a collection of picturesque little houses decorated with flowers.

 Cascais has a huge advantage over Lisbon: soft-sand beaches!
 Relax a few hours at one of the many beaches in Cascais and cool down in the sea.
 The water on the Atlantic coast is cold, so don’t expect a relaxing swim in the water.

 Tip: Get a gelato ice cream at the popular Gelados Santini when walking back to the train station.

 11. Belem Tower

-You are able to visit the tower on the inside and from the terrace on top, however, a limited number of visitors is allowed what means that you most likely have to queue.
-Get your tickets online
+You can visit the tower on the inside and from the terrace on top.
+However, a limited number of visitors is allowed what means that you most likely have to queue.
+Get your tickets online.

 12. Mosteiro dos Jerónimos